 These mistakes will slow down AI adoption.
 To reduce the number of errors it is necessary to start improving data collection efforts now.

 Before starting on AI projects, complete a review of all data collection procedures.
 Make sure they help your organization make the best decisions possible now.
 It often helps to make the data easy to understand for all employees.
-Therefore, you might want to consider having a business intelligence dashboard where you can visualize your data in one location.
+Therefore, you might want to consider having Power BI dashboards where you can visualize your data in one location.

 Then start using that crystal-clear data to begin creating AI tools.